python-ffmpegio/python-ffmpegio/docsrc/index.rst

 * Media writers can write a new media file from either data given in a Numpy array or :code:`bytes` objects in a :code:`dict`.
 * Write Matplotlib figures to images or to a video (a simpler interface than Matplotlib's Animation writers).
-* Read video data as a list of Pillow :code:`Image`s and write Pillow :code:`Image`s to a video stream.
+* Read video data as a list of Pillow :code:`Image` and write Pillow :code:`Image` to a video stream.
 * Probe media file information
 * Accepts all FFmpeg options including filter graphs
 * Transcode a media file to another in Python